nwolff/cours-NN/migration.md

 vega, vega-embed, vega-lite — now explicit peer deps of svelte-vega v4 (previously bundled, now separate) svelte-range-slider-pips excluded from Vite's optimizer to avoid the Tailwind @layer base conflict

+# Phase 2

+The remaining diagnostics are pre-existing TypeScript issues unrelated to the migration — the validationData indexing error and onTrainEnd signature mismatch were there before.
+The "Cannot invoke object possibly undefined" on drawbox!.clear() is also a Svelte 5 component typing quirk.

+Now done.
+Summary of what was fixed:

+Two build warnings:

++page.svelte: <script type="ts"> → <script lang="ts">
+DrawBox.svelte: let dropHighlighted = false → let dropHighlighted = $state(false)
+Reactivity bugs (all 4 pages):

+temperature_control: removed the $effect that caused the cycle (write→read activations in same effect), replaced with explicit oninput on sliders; fixed predict_apparent_temperature to use a local variable
+All pages: replaced networkStore.update((n) => n) with \_tick++; added $derived.by(() => { \_tick; ... }) for weights and currentStats so training updates create new object references that Svelte 5 actually detects